|Official Plant Name||Laurus nobilis|

 Easily recognisable by their fragrant, smooth, glabrous leaves, bay trees are evergreen trees or shrubs which are part of the flowering plant family of Lauraceae.

 Bay trees are native to the Mediterranean regions and can be used either fresh or dried in cooking.
-It also has medicinal properties, and the fruit can even be used to make soap.

 The bay tree is often mentioned in ancient Greek mythology, where this handsome tree symbolised courage and strength.
 In Roman myths, it was beloved by the Gods who wore sprigs as crowns as a symbol of high status and glory.